Astonishing Science. Spectacular museum.

 Dr Lucie Green

-Dr Green is a Leverhulme Research Fellow based at UCL's Mullard Space Science Laboratory where she conducts research into the Sun's magnetic fields.
-She also has an outstanding record of public engagement with science, for which she was awarded the Royal Society's Kohn Award in 2009.
-Her interest in the formal education sector led her to be one of the first Governors of the University College London Academy School which opened in September 2012 and she currently serves on the Royal Society's Education Committee.
+Lucie Green is a Leverhulme Research Fellow based at UCL's Mullard Space Science Laboratory where she conducts research into the Sun's magnetic fields.
+As well as research, Lucie has an outstanding record of public engagement with science and was awarded the Royal Society's Kohn award in recognition of this in 2009.
+Her interest in the formal education sector has led her to be one of the first Governors of the University College London Academy School which opens in September 2012 and she currently serves on the Royal Society's Education Committee.

 Sir Tim Hunt

-Sir Tim won The Nobel Prize in Physiology or Medicine in 2001with Leland Hartwell and Sir Paul Nurse for their discoveries regarding cell cycle regulation.
-He was knighted in 2006 and also awarded the Royal Medal.
-Sir Tim studied Biochemistry at Cambridge University.
+Won The Nobel Prize in Physiology or Medicine 2001(with Leland Hartwell and Sir Paul Nurse) for their discoveries regarding cell cycle regulation.
+In 2006 he was awarded the Royal Medal.
+He was knighted by the Queen in the same year.
+Studied Biochemistry at Cambridge.

 Professor Michael Reiss

-Michael Reiss holds the Chair of Science Education at the Institute of Education, University of London, where he is also Pro-Director: Research and Development.
-His main research interests are in science education, sex education and bioethics.
-Michael is also Chief Executive of Science Learning Centre London, Vice-President of the British Science Association, a member of the Farm Animal Welfare Committee and an Academician of the Academy of Social Sciences.
+Professor of Science Education at the Institute of Education, University of London, where he is Pro-Director: Research and Development.
+Main research interests are science education, sex education and bioethics.
+Chief Executive of Science Learning Centre London; Vice-President of the British Science Association; plus a number of other academic and special interest groups.

 Professor Simon Schaffer

-Simon Schaffer is Professor of History of Science at the University of Cambridge and Fellow of the British Academy.
+Simon Schaffer is Professor of History of Science at the University of Cambridge.
 He has published widely in the areas of the history of experimental sciences and astronomy.
-He has also taken part in the design and planning of a number of exhibitions and museum projects in public science, including those at the Whipple Museum and Kettle's Yard, Cambridge, as well as the Centre for Art and Media Technology, Karlsruhe and elsewhere.
-Between 2007 and 2011 he was a Trustee of the Science Museum Group and from 2010 until 2015 he is working on a joint project with the National Maritime Museum, Greenwich, on the history of longitude.
+He has also taken part in the design and planning of a number of exhibitions and museum projects in public science, including those at the Whipple Museum and Kettle's Yard, Cambridge, as well as ZKM, Karlsruhe and elsewhere.
+Zentrum fuer Kunst und Medientechnologie (ZKM) translates as Centre for Art and Media Technology, an exhibition space specialising in digital arts, based in a disused arms factory.
 Simon is a frequent broadcaster on radio and television on topics in the history of the sciences.